bastianschnieder/HyATraX/README.md

 that can exist in pyrrole, hydroxyl or aldehyde groups in PAHs.
 It was developed for studying the combustion of PAHs in radical-rich atmospheres.
 The initial steps are typically hydrogen abstractions from the edge of the PAHs by hydrogen atoms or hydroxyl radicals that create aryl or oxo radicals.
 These steps usually require considerable amounts of computation time throughout reactive forcefield molecular dynamics simulations.
-Applying **HyATraX** can skip these initial abstractions by generating reactive intermediates that can be used as input structures for MD simulations that already went through common reaction channels.
+Applying **HyATraX** can skip these initial abstractions by generating reactive intermediates as input structures for MD simulations that already went through common reaction channels.

 ## How does it work?